-Exchange traded funds (ETFs) and managed funds (MFs) are typically registered managed investment schemes (MIS), SPs typically represent contractual obligations of the issuer.
+Exchange traded funds (ETFs) and managed funds (MFs) are typically registered managed investment schemes (MIS).
+Structured Products (SPs) typically represent contractual obligations of the issuer.
 Investors in an ETP structured as a MIS hold units in a unit trust rather than shares in a company that operates the investment fund.
 Each unit represents an interest in a portfolio of assets held by the ETP.
-Alternatively for structured products (SPs) which represent contractual obligations of the issuer, investors may not receive an interest in the portfolio of assets held by the SP but instead rely on rights against the issuer of the SP under the terms of issue of the SP.
+Alternatively for SPs, which represent contractual obligations of the issuer, investors may not receive an interest in the portfolio of assets held by the SP but instead rely on rights against the issuer of the SP under the terms of issue of the SP.

 Managed funds, that are considered part of the ETP family, can include actively managed as well as passively managed forms of investments.
-These managed funds can be constructed to achieve a certain outcome such as the BetaShares BEAR fund that is designed to generate returns that are negatively correlated to the returns of the Australian share market (as measured by the S&P/ASX 200 index).
+These managed funds can be constructed to achieve certain outcomes such as